Shortcuts

 • sync_on_compute: If metric state should synchronize when compute is called.
 Default is True

 • compute_with_cache: If results from compute should be cached.
-Default is False
+Default is True

 add_state(name, default, dist_reduce_fx=None, persistent=False)[source]